Raphells/ragball_phisic/Pygame/README.md

 second attempt to gravity implementation

-ball movement int 2D with gravity
+ball movement in 2D with gravity

 			TO DO